sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 to make sure it is not a flood.
 If it is found to be same event/alarm, the newly raised entry will be silently discarded.

 #### 3.1.4.6 Eventd continuous restart
-Under the scenarios when eventd runs into an issue and restarts continuously, applications can keep writing to the eventpubsub table.
-As consumer - eventd - is restarting continuously, eventpusbub table could grow forever as applications keep rising events/alarms.
+Under the scenarios when eventd runs into an issue and restarts continuously, applications might keep writing to the eventpubsub table.
+As consumer - eventd - is not able to remove events from the pusbsub table, eventpusbub table could grow forever as applications keep rising events/alarms.
 One way to fix is to have the system monitor daemon to periodically (very high polling interval) to check the number of keys in the table and if it exceeds a number, delete all the entries.
 When system monitor daemon does this, it logs a syslog message.

 ### 3.1.5 Event Profile
-The Event profile contains mapping between event-id and severity of the event, enable/disable flag.
+The Event profile contains mapping between event-id and severity of the event, enable flag.
 Through event profile, operator can change severity of a particular event.
 And can also enable/disable a particular event.